Fruity Cranberry Chutney

 - 1/4 teaspoon ground allspice

 - 2 packages (12 ounces each) fresh or frozen cranberries

 - 1 medium tart apple, peeled and coarsely chopped

 - 1/2 cup dried currants or golden raisins

 - In a large saucepan, combine the brown sugar, cranberry juice, vinegar, ginger and allspice.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 2 minutes or until sugar is dissolved.

-- Stir in the cranberries, oranges, apple, currants, apricots and orange peel.
+- Stir in the cranberries, oranges, apple, currants, apricots and orange zest.
 Return to a boil.
 Reduce heat; simmer, uncovered, for 45 minutes or until thickened, stirring occasionally.
 Cool to room temperature.
 Transfer to a serving bowl; cover and refrigerate until chilled.
-Yield: about 5 cups.

 I was looking for an alternative to cranberry sauce and found this recipe in the Taste of Home Thanksgiving magazine two years ago.
 It was such a hit that I now keep a container of it in the fridge all year long.
 I added a half cup of white sugar because I like things on the sweet side, but if you you like dishes with a slight tartness to them, the recipe is perfect as is.
 It makes a large amount, but keeps well in the fridge for a long time.
 We eat it with all sorts of meals -poultry, ham, roast pork, even fish.
 Buy some extra bags of cranberries during the holidays and put them in the freezer - you'll want to make this in all seasons!